 This command triggers Snapd to run the Snap Store application.
 However, using the terminal each time to open the Snap Store might not be the most practical method.

-This pathway guides you to the Snap Store through your graphical user interface, offering a more traditional and user-friendly means of accessing and managing your Snap packages.
+This pathway guides you to the Snap Store through your graphical user interface, thus offering a more traditional and user-friendly means of accessing and managing your Snap packages.

-Handling Missing Snap Icons
+Fix Missing Snap Application Icons

 sudo ln -s /etc/profile.d/apps-bin-path.sh /etc/X11/Xsession.d/99snap